elisadalemans/BIAproject/README.md

 This project performs a clustering analysis using the PyCaret machine learning library.
 The goal is to identify patterns in shipment quantity and frequency across different genera of plants and locations.

+## Cloning the Repository

+To clone the repository, follow the [link](https://github.com/elisadalemans/BIAproject.git).

 ## What Does This Script Do?

 - Loads and cleans a dataset of shipment records, genera, and locations.